|Nutrition Facts (per serving)|

 1 (2- to 3-pound) top round steak, about 1 1/2 inches thick

-Preheat the broiler for about 10 minutes and position the rack in the top portion of the oven so the steak will be approximately four inches from the heat source.
+Preheat the broiler for about 10 minutes and position the rack in the top portion of the oven so the steak will be approximately five inches from the heat source.

 In a small bowl, combine the olive oil, kosher salt, and coarsely ground black pepper.

 Rub the mixture all over the steak and place the steak on the oiled rack of a broiler pan.

-Place pan about three to four inches from heat source and broil for 10 to 12 minutes.
+Place pan about five inches from the heat source and broil for 10 to 12 minutes.

 Turn and broil 10 to 15 minutes longer or until desired doneness.*